Barisal District: History

 The historic land of ancient Vaṅga (Bôngô in Bengali), situated in present-day Barisal.
-Barishal was likely slowly built over time from silt from the Padma, Jamuna and Meghna Rivers.
-The region was part of ancient Gangaridai empire.
-Barisal was part of the early empires of Bengal like Palas and Senas.
-A copper plate has been found in present Mehendiganj upazila showing a land grant made to a Brahmin by Keshab Sen. However, the Hindu kings only controlled the northern part of the district, while dense forests covered the southern part and isolated the inhabitants from outside influence.
+Barishal was likely slowly built over time from silt from the Padma, Jamuna, and Meghna Rivers.
+The region was part of the ancient Gangaridai empire.
+Barisal was part of the early empires of Bengal, like the Palas and the Senas.
+A copper plate has been found in present Mehendiganj Upazila showing a land grant made to a Brahmin by Keshab Sen. However, the Hindu kings only controlled the northern part of the district, while dense forests covered the southern part and isolated the inhabitants from outside influence.

 After the conquest of the Senas by Bakhtiyar Khilji, various Hindu nobles spread out over the eastern delta.
 The royal family of Chandradwip, also called Bakla, was originally one of these families.
 Throughout the period of the Bengal sultanate, the rulers of Chandradwip managed to retain somewhat of their independence.
 However, when the Mughals overthrew the Bengal Sultanate in 1576, they began to reorganise the province for easier governance.
 In the Ain-i-Akbari, the Bakla Sarkar of the Bengal Subah included present-day Barisal division.
-However the rulers of Chandradwip were still independent and were part of the Baro-Bhuiyans of Bengal.
-In 1584, Abul Fazl recorded a large stormwave impacting Chandradwip which he says killed the king and 2,00,000 of his subjects.
+However, the rulers of Chandradwip were still independent and were part of the Baro-Bhuiyans of Bengal.
+In 1584, Abul Fazl recorded a large storm wave impacting Chandradwip, which he says killed the king and 200,000 of his subjects.

 At this time, the Barisal region was subjected to the raids of the Maghs supported by the Portuguese.
 Portuguese mercenaries were employed by the Raja of Chandradwip, but they mainly aided the King of Arakan in raiding the Meghna estuary.
 After a force of Portuguese pirates was defeated by the Mughals in 1608 in the Meghna, Sebastian Gonzales Tilao, with the support of the Raja of Chandradwip, took over Sandwip.
 Although they had agreed to divide the revenue of the island, Tilao soon betrayed his ally and began raiding the eastern part of Chandradwip.
 In 1615, the Arakanese took back Sandwip, but they soon extended their own piracy to Chandradwip and caused a mass flight of nobles to Madhabpasha in present Babuganj Upazila.